matrix-org/matrix.org/jekyll/_posts/guides/2018-09-21-usage-of-the-matrix-js-sdk.md

 # Usage of the matrix-js-sdk

-Matrix allows real-time communications over the Internet using HTTP and JSON.
+Matrix allows open real-time communications over the Internet using HTTP and JSON.
 This makes developing clients to connect to Matrix servers really easy!
 Because it's open, and uses simple syntax for messages, you can connect Matrix to anything that communicates over a standard HTTP interface - later projects in this series will explore ideas such as building bots, performing machine learning on message content, and connecting IoT devices such as Philips Hue lights.

 ## Making a Matrix Client